Feb 16, 2025 | Health, Sustainable, Uncategorized

 “Michael.
 Don’t give me advice.”

 And then I made my daring getaway by bike.
-I really did weave in and out of traffic, and get honked at twice, but it was mostly because I couldn’t see through the tears.
+I was weaving in and out of traffic because I couldn’t see through the tears.
 The only person I had trusted to help had just let me down.

 To get further chapters and story updates from 2023, join our mailing list here.